HomeMigration Guides

 1. Power off the VM.
 The Proxmox ESXi Import Wizard does not live-migrate running VMs.
 The VM must be shut down on the ESXi side before you trigger the import.

 2. Remove ALL snapshots.
-Snapshots are the single most common cause of import failures.
+Unconsolidated snapshots cause import failures more often than any other pre-migration oversight.
 Consolidate and delete every snapshot on every VM you plan to migrate, in the vSphere Client, before touching Proxmox.

 3. Uninstall VMware Tools (Windows VMs).
 Do this while the VM is still running on ESXi.
 You'll clean up leftover drivers and services before they become a post-migration headache.
 Linux VMs typically handle this automatically.